-- The national weekly number of deaths from all causes of persons 1+ years of age has increased in the week ending 16 June 2020 but is slightly lower than the number that would have been expected based on the historical data. - The City of Cape Town and Nelson Mandela Bay metros again experienced numbers of natural deaths for persons 1+ years of age that are statistically significantly above the predicted value for the week up till 16 June 2020.
-The difference is 278 deaths in Cape Town and 79 in Nelson Mandela Bay, while the difference for the Western Cape province the difference is 287 deaths and the difference in the Eastern Cape, where the number of deaths from natural causes of persons 1+ years has become statistically significantly above the predicted value in the week up till 16 June 2020, is 236. - After tracking the lower prediction bound for the past few weeks, the number of deaths from natural causes has increased in the week ending 16 June, reaching the expected values. - The number of deaths from unnatural causes (e.g. road traffic fatalities and homicides) appears, somewhat unexpectedly to have fallen, after rising dramatically with the relaxing of lockdown, including the resumption of the sale of alcohol.
+- The national weekly number of deaths from all causes of persons 1+ years of age has increased in the week ending 9 June 2020 but remains lower than the number that would have been expected based on the historical data.
+This is reflected in the number of deaths from natural causes tracking the trend at a lower prediction bound. - The observed increase in the recent weeks may understate the actual increase in deaths as it appears that temporary closures of offices may be resulting in delays in processing death registrations.
+Drops in the number of deaths from natural causes among persons 1+ years of age were experienced in Johannesburg and Tshwane and appear to have resulted in a drop in Gauteng in the week up till 9 June 2020.
+Similar declines are observed in Northern Cape and North West. - The City of Cape Town and Nelson Mandela Bay metros experienced increased numbers of natural deaths for persons 1+ years of age and are statistically significantly above the predicted value for the week up till 9 June 2020.
+The difference is 251 deaths in Cape Town and 49 in Nelson Mandela Bay, while the difference for the Western Cape province, where the number of deaths from natural causes of persons 1+ years has become statistically significantly above the predicted value in the week up till 9 June 2020, the difference is 220 deaths. - The number of deaths from natural causes has tracked the lower prediction bound in the past few weeks but a drop has been observed for persons 1-59 years in the week up till 9 June 2020.
+Given some of the provincial trends, it is unlikely that there has been a real drop in deaths. - The number of deaths from unnatural causes (e.g. road traffic fatalities and homicides) was significantly lower than predicted during lockdown but has increased with the easing of lockdown and by 9 June reverted to the same numbers as expected without lockdown.